IBM/microservices-using-apiconnect-and-appconnect/README.md

   * Check the status of your cluster `IBM Cloud Dashboard -> Clusters -> <your cluster>`.
 If status is not `Normal`, then you need to wait for some more time to proceed further.

-  * Once your cluster is ready, open the access tab `IBM Cloud Dashboard -> Clusters -> <your cluster> -> Access` as shown in snapshot.
+  * Once your cluster is ready, open the access tab `IBM Cloud Dashboard -> Clusters -> <your cluster> -> Access`.
 Perform the steps provided under this section to get access of your cluster through `kubectl` CLI.

   * Verify that the kubectl commands run properly with your cluster by checking the Kubernetes CLI server version.